 To begin with, let’s have a sneak peek at the digital education market, its main trends, players and perspectives.

-It’s amazing: experts forecast the global online learning market will increase up to $325B in 5 years to come.
+Before the global lockdown due to COVID-19, experts forecast the global online learning market will increase up to $325B in 5 years to come.
 The cause is the high demand for cheap educational services with flexible learning schemes and the ever-growing need for corporate training.

 Corporations are becoming the primary users of online education models.
 The employees of 77% of US companies join training camps organised by Udemy and Coursera.